How Long Can You Freeze a Cake Before Decorating

 READ

-How to Decorate a 3D Train Cake
+Decorate a Sheet Cake

 Remember, different cakes may have slightly different thawing times, so it’s always best to follow the specific guidelines for each type of cake.
 By using proper thawing techniques, you can ensure that your freshly decorated cake maintains its quality and impresses your guests with its delicious taste and texture.